Refer to the guide Setting up and getting started.

 while enforcing the constraints that no 2 employees have the same name.

-: The customised tag added by the user.ManageHR keeps track of the leaves of employees within the company with the use of Leave
+Name: The name of the employee.Phone: The phone number of the employee.Email: The email address of the employee.Address: The address of the employee.Tags: The customised tag added by the user.ManageHR keeps track of the leaves of employees within the company with the use of Leave and UniqueLeaveList.
+The UniqueLeaveList serves as a container for the Leave objects,

 while enforcing the constraints that no 2 leaves can have same start date and end date for the same employee.